-Long-term incentives link the NEOs' rewards to the company's longterm financial performance and stock price.
+Long-term incentives link the NEOs' rewards to the company's long-term financial performance and stock price.
 We also pay long-term incentives in order to be competitive in the markets in which we operate and in order to attract and retain high-performing executives.

-Long-term incentive awards are linked to changes in shareholder value and continue to be 100% equity based.
-In 2017, the award mix for NEOs consisted of 60% PSUs, 20% performance-based RSUs and 20% NSOs.
-Stock denominated grants, by their nature, convey market-based standards over time.
+Long-term incentive awards are linked to changes in shareholder value and are 100% equity based.
+In 2018, the award mix for NEOs consisted of 60% PSUs, 20% performance-based RSUs and 20% NSOs.
+Stock denominated grants, by their nature, convey marketbased standards over time.
+The 2018 long-term incentive awards are subject to the 2013 Stock Plan and the 1,200,000 maximum number of shares that may be made to a single participant in any one calendar year.
+Reference page 61 for the Grants of Plan Based Awards table for further details on 2018 grants.

-Performance Stock Units (PSUs)
+Performance Stock Units